-Benchmarking: I was recently presenting at a symposium sponsored by the International Association of Reservation Executives (IARE).
-I was discussing the findings from a benchmark survey by COPC Inc. and Execs In The Know that showed how well companies are meeting customer service expectations.
+I recently presented at a symposium sponsored by the International Association of Reservation Executives (IARE).
+I discussed the COPC benchmark survey called “Execs in the Know, ” which showed how companies meet customer service expectations.